 Within the new root, the J2 migrate to cortical cells and start injecting hormones that cause a feeding site to develop.
 After initiating the feeding site, the nematode no longer moves.
 It molts into a J3 and then a J4, getting larger and more swollen with each molt.
 After its final molt into an adult, the female root-knot nematode lays up to several hundred eggs in an egg mass inside or on the root.

-Another relevant thing that we discovered is that, on warm-season turf, root-knot nematodes tend to proliferate in the upper inch of soil profile and thatch.
+Another relevant thing we discovered is that, on warm-season turf, root-knot nematodes tend to proliferate in the upper inch of the soil profile and thatch.
 Relatively fewer root-knot nematodes are found deeper in the soil profile.
-This is different from most other turfgrass nematodes that predominate 2-4 inches deep.
+This is different from most other turfgrass nematodes that predominate 2 to 4 inches deep.
 In a normal soil assay — nematologists call this the Jenkins method (3) — we throw away the turf, thatch, root material and upper soil, and it turns out we throw away most of the root-knot nematodes, too.
 A method to include the turf plug in the sample should give a more accurate assessment.

 Designing a nematode ‘ghost trap’

 Now that we know more about where to find our ghost and how it behaves, we need a root-knot nematode version of the “muon ghost trap” to catch them.
 After trying a few different methods, we ended up using a modified mist chamber method (2).